Reflections on working in a hippy valley

 Dope crop in forest, Bellinger Valley early 1990s.

-The growing and harvesting of marijuana was so open in the valley.
+The growing and harvesting of marijuana was an open secret in the valley.
 Celebrated filmmaker Peter Gailey made a film about it using Peter Geddes’ home movies.
 Geddes arrived with his young family in the 1970s as one of the first hippys.

 The big growers wouldn’t grow cannabis on their land.
 With so many state forests clothing the upper slopes of the ranges, they set up dope plantations in the public forests.